opendocsg/slw-judgments-backfill/2012_SGHC_105/report.md

 **Introduction**

-1       This present appeal and cross appeal arose out of the Assistant Registrar’s assessment of damages pursuant to my decision in _Lim Chin San Contractors Pte Ltd v Shiok Skim Seng_ [2010] SGHC 243 (“the Judgment”).
+1       This present appeal and cross appeal arose out of the Assistant Registrar’s assessment of damages pursuant to my decision in _Lim Chin San Contractors Pte Ltd v Shiok Skim Seng_ <span class="citation">[2010] SGHC 243</span> (“the Judgment”).
 In the Judgment, I found that the Defendant had made out a claim for proprietary estoppel and directed that the quantum of compensation is to be assessed by a Registrar.
 Also, in the Judgment, I specifically directed that the parties are to be at liberty to clarify the terms of the orders I made, and to apply for any ancillary orders so as to give effect to my judgment.
 I note that neither party had done so.
 They proceeded to argue the quantum of compensation before the Assistant Registrar on their respective assumptions and both now appeal against the assessment below.

 2       All the necessary findings of fact are set out in the Judgment and need not be repeated here for the purposes of this appeal against the assessment below.